-Source Structure:
+• Source Structure:

 The SOURce structure was not supported by GEDCOM in versions before 5.x.
 However, some products, prior to GEDCOM 5.x, developed a SOURce structure for citing sources.
 These structures varied from product to product, which affects how source citations are interpreted.
 Products based on 5.x GEDCOM, prior to GEDCOM 5.4, may have used the more detailed source structure suggested by the previous 5.x versions.
 Older systems already handling sources will need to be modified.
-GEDCOM 5.x draft products will be encouraged to update their programs to The GEDCOM Standard 5.5 as soon as possible, once it is published.
+GEDCOM 5.x draft products are encouraged to update their programs to The GEDCOM Standard 5.5 as soon as possible.

-FAMC Pointer:
+• FAMC Pointer: